 Where are British Army WW2 Service Records Held?

-All Second World War service records for service personnel who served in the British Army are held by the Ministry of Defence (MOD).
+All Second World War service records for personnel who served in the British Army are held by the Ministry of Defence (MOD).
 Except for those who served in the Coldstream and Scots Guards which are held at their respective archives.
 The MOD not only keeps the service records of Second World War soldiers but of:

 - All British Army officers who served past April 1922.